Office of Academic Enhancement

 Applications of Learning Theory is a course designed to assist students with the transition to college, both academically and socially.

 self-reflection and understanding

 development of good habits and decision-making

-This course is open for enrollment to all students in the fall semester.
+This course is highly recommended for entering Freshmen and open for enrollment to all students in the fall semester.
 All students participating in the SAIL Program are required to take it during the summer as a condition of their enrollment.

 Developmental Education Courses in Math, Reading, and Writing